jcrangon/pvm/README.md

 activates one of the installed version.

 >pvm display ini
 display the file php.ini.
-You can choose the editor to use amongs
+You can choose the editor to use amongst
   - notepad
   - notepad++
   - VSCode